 Choosing between sandboarding and sand skiing depends on your comfort level, experience, and what kind of fun you’re looking for.
 Here’s a simple guide:

 - For Families – Sandboarding is the best pick.
 It’s safe, easy to learn, and fun for all ages.
-Kids and elders can try it without any special skills.
+If you’re planning a family trip, also read our family morning desert safari guide.

-- For Beginners – Sandboarding again is the ideal option.
-The board is stable, the speed is gentle, and you can learn the basics in just a few minutes.
+- For Beginners – Sandboarding is the ideal option.
+The board is stable, the speed is gentle, and you can learn the basics in minutes.
+Our guide for first-time desert safari visitors has everything you need to know before booking.

 - For Experienced Snow Skiers – Sand skiing is the natural choice.
 If you already know how to ski on snow, you will enjoy the familiar stance and sharper turns on sand.